 Congestion Management

-First Gas will, to the extent necessary:
+First Gas will, to the extent necessary (and in the order stated):

-where Congestion would result from aggregate NQs:
+where the total of Shippers’ NQs would result in Congestion:

 estimate the amount by which those NQs exceed the Available Operational Capacity;

-curtail requests for Interruptible Capacity (if any);
+curtail any request for Interruptible Capacity (if any);

+curtail any request for an AHP by converting to a (no greater) amount of DNC;

 curtail requests for Supplementary Capacity (if any), where the relevant Supplementary Agreement allows; and

-after approving NQs to the extent Shippers have exercised their Priority Rights:
+after approving NQs to the extent Shippers have exercised their Priority Rights (subject to section 3.14):

-to the extent there is Available Operational Capacity, approve further NQs in accordance with section 10.4; or
+to the extent there is Available Operational Capacity, approve further NQs pro-rata in proportion to Shippers’ NQs; or

-if Available Operation Capacity is still insufficient, curtail NQs on a pro-rata basis in proportion to the NQs it cannot approve, subject to the limitations set out in sections 4.16 and 4.17; or
+if Available Operation Capacity is still insufficient, curtail NQs pro-rata in proportion to Shippers’ NQs, subject to (as applicable) section 4.16(a) or 4.16(b); or

-where Congestion is in effect due to the aggregate offtake of Gas:
+where Congestion is in effect due to the current offtake of Gas:

 estimate the reduction in current offtake required;

-determine (where visible to First Gas) whether any Shipper is exceeding its MHQ and instruct any that Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;
+determine (where visible to First Gas) whether any Shipper is exceeding its MHQ, or has exceeded its MDQ and instruct that Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;

 curtail Interruptible Capacity (if any);

+curtail any AHP by converting to a (no greater) amount of DNC;

 curtail Supplementary Capacity (if any), where the relevant Supplementary Agreement allows; and

-if Available Operational Capacity is still insufficient, after allowing for the extent to which Shippers have exercised their Priority Rights, curtail Shipper’s then current Approved NQs in accordance with section [ ], subject to the limitations set out in sections 4.16 and 4.17.
+if Available Operational Capacity is still insufficient, after allowing for the extent to which Shippers have exercised their Priority Rights (subject to section 3.14), curtail Shippers’ then current Approved NQs pro-rata in proportion to Shippers’ NQs, subject to (as applicable) section 4.16(a) or (b).

-First Gas will determine the further quantities of NQ referred to in section 10.3(a)(iv) as a Shipper’s NQ divided by the sum of all Shippers’ NQs multiplied by the remaining Available Operational Capacity.

 Over-Nomination

 Each Shipper warrants that for any Congested Delivery Point its NQs will represent its best estimate of its End-users’ requirements and that it will not inflate those NQs with the intention of securing a greater share of the Available Operational Capacity.